fence-io/website/content/articles/networking/index.md

 192.168.64.1 dev enp0s1 proto dhcp scope link src 192.168.64.3 metric 100
 ```

-Here, you observe a route to the container's subnet via the network interface `br-38055463db3c`.
+Here, we can see a route to the container's subnet via the network interface `br-38055463db3c`.
 The `172.18.0.0/16 dev br-38055463db3c proto kernel scope link src 172.18.0.1` line in the routing table indicates that the IP address range `172.18.0.0/16` is associated with the network device `br-38055463db3c`, which is the bridge interface.

 Now let’s list the network interfaces in the host: